 -

-Smart Materials and Devices (SMD) is an international, peer-reviewed, open-access journal dedicated to advancing the frontier of intelligent materials and their integration with cutting-edge technologies.
+Smart Materials and Devices (SMD) is a peer-reviewed, open-access journal dedicated to advancing the frontier of intelligent materials and their integration with cutting-edge technologies.
 Published quarterly by Science Exploration Press, SMD provides a premier platform for research that spans the development and application of smart materials, with a strong emphasis on the transformative role of artificial intelligence (AI). more >

 Articles